 Today, our citizens share a similar vision: that Waco’s strength and vitality continue to be driven by the connectivity and unity of its communities.
 Over the course of the past 150 years, this landmark and its surroundings have become the cultural center of Waco’s public gatherings and recreation, hosting large tourism events and intimate gatherings equally well.
 It is an exceptional legacy that the initial vision and investment of our founders has lived on to become a broader symbol of how we represent our identity and culture.

-Each generation of Wacoans has done its part to reinvest in and preserve this iconic structure.
-Most notably, in 1914 it was rebuilt for improved structural capacity and to take on its signature art deco stylings.
-The cabling and anchors dating to that era have now reached the point where replacement is needed, setting the stage for a $12.4 million dollar rehabilitation effort to include the foundations, towers, decking and railings.
+Each generation of Wacoans have done their part to reinvest in and preserve this iconic structure.
+Most notably, in 1914 the bridge was rebuilt for improved structural capacity and to take on its signature art deco stylings.
+The cabling and anchors dating to that era have reached the point where replacement is needed, setting the stage for a $12.4 million dollar rehabilitation effort to include the foundations, towers, decking and railings.